 I’m in contact with Makiko Sugishita (木下) who lives in Yakushima, Japan and is training to become a certified Shinrin-Yoku guide.
-She’s had her own deep nature connection experiences.
-“When I encountered ancient Japanese cedar trees, they made me cry with joy… it felt as if they were bringing back long-forgotten, beautiful memories“.
-She also loves to see her customers open up to nature and trees, and recalls one recent customer saying, “it feels like my tree told me I can be who really I am”.
+She’s had her own deep nature connection experiences – “When I encountered ancient Japanese cedar trees, they made me cry with joy… it felt as if they were bringing back long-forgotten, beautiful memories“ – and also loves to see her customers open up to nature and trees – “it feels like my tree told me I can be who really I am” shared one customer recently.

 But it’s not just in Japan that the practice has received support.

 The practice is popular in South Korea too; the country has a Korea Forest Service and 34 National Healing Forests.
-They have embarked on a national training programme that includes 500 Forest Therapy instructors.
-And they plan to coordinate medical research across the 34 sites.
+They have embarked on a national training programme that includes 500 Forest Therapy instructors and are planning coordinated medical research across the 34 sites.

 In Singapore, there is quite a following with groups meeting in urban parks, botanical gardens or at the beach due to the absence of forests.

 Scandinavians also believe that nature helps support physiological and mental health.
-The expression Friluftsliv (pronounced free-loofts-liv) literally translates as “open-air living”.
-They use the term to describe the value of spending time in remote locations for spiritual and physical wellbeing.
+The expression Friluftsliv (pronounced free-loofts-liv) literally translates as “open-air living” and was popularised in the 1850s by the Norwegian playwright and poet, Henrik Ibsen, who used the term to describe the value of spending time in remote locations for spiritual and physical wellbeing.

-It’s very much a way of life now, and employees are encouraged by employers to spend time outdoors during their working hours.
-Ninety minutes on a Wednesday afternoon is the standard time slot.
-Wouldn’t that be wonderful?
+It’s very much a way of life now, with organisations encouraging employees to spend time outdoors during their working hours (90 mins on a Wednesday afternoon is the standard time slot).

 Forest Bathing in Hampshire and Berkshire

 So, we’re a little late to the party here in the UK, however, we are at least off the mark.
-Forest Bathing is now prescribed as a green social prescription in Surrey and Scotland.
-The University of Derby continues its work on the benefits of Nature Connectedness.
+The Forest Bathing Institute is partway through a 5-year scientific study with the NHS on the effects of Forest Bathing and the University of Derby continue their work on Nature Connectedness.

-If you’re in Hampshire or Berkshire in the UK I would love to guide you on a nature-based mindfulness session.
-Take a look at the locations and events on the website.
-You can join a group experience either in person or on zoom or book for a group of friends.
-You can even bring your children to the family session.
-I also run events for organisations looking for a new and unique way to reconnect fragmented teams and boost productivity.
+If you’re in Hampshire or Berkshire UK and you’d like to experience a guided Shinrin-Yoku session with Adore Your Outdoors, take a look at the events on the website.
+You can join a group experience either in person or on zoom, book a private session or series of sessions for a team or community group, or even bring your children to the family session.